How your purchase works

-This ID is generated when you makes a purchase in the Mojang account system, and is the easiest way for us to track your payment.
+This order number is generated for all purchases made in the Mojang account system, and is the easiest way for us to track your payment.
 If you use send us this code, please copy and paste it, as it's very easy to have a typo.

 Braintree transaction ID

 This ID is generated for certain Minecraft purchases after December, 2013, or any time you purchase Scrolls or the Shards currency within Scrolls.
 It is a set of six or seven numbers and letters.

 Paypal transaction ID